datapulp/SimpleSitePortfolio/README.md

 ### In future:

-Create 3 branches
-1. saviokay clone
-1. template branch (barebones starting point)
+Achieve branch releases:
-1. my dev branch _for everyone else to see_ o.O
+1. dev branch (Master) to first release stage
+1. server prep
+1. server config
+1. servers.
+Vagrant? (etc.)

+This will probably take longer than it seems.

 ---